jcalderaro-96/UCI-Module-8-TSVehicleBuilder/README.md

 Or email me at: SampleEmail

 ## Code Sources
-All code was written through consultation and collaboration with Chatgpt.com
+This project was developed through collaboration with ChatGPT.com for some implementation guidance.
+Additionally, parts of the base code were inspired by and adapted from ThayRibeiro0's GitHub repository [https://github.com/ThayRibeiro0].
+Their contributions and insights helped me overcome certain challenges and significantly improved the development process.